Magnetic-field-tunable anisotropic blackbody radiation and condensation of slow thermal light in dynamical axion insulators: Conclusions

-{\it Conclusions}---The thermal radiation properties in DAIs are determined by the strong birefringence that the inherent axion-polariton state transfers to the statistical ensemble.
-Magnetic field and temperature are suitable parameters for quantum controlling the distribution, strength, and polarization of heat radiation in DAIs.
-The reported black-body radiation law in DAI materials applies to both topological and trivial phases.
-Our findings offer prospects toward an out-of-contact, directionally-tunable mechanism for manipulating heat radiation in DAIs.
+The thermal radiation properties in DAIs are ruled by the strong birefringence that the axion-polariton state transfers to the statistical ensemble.
+Magnetic field and temperature are suitable parameters for quantum controlling the distribution, strength ,and asymmetry of heat radiation in DAIs.
+Furthermore, they play a crucial role in manipulating the population of slow, extraordinary photons that could condense into a low-dimensional state of energy transport.
+The reported thermal features in DAI materials apply to both topological and trivial phases and thus underline their universality.
+However, we have seen that other thermodynamic quantities, such as free energy and total internal energy, are affected by the $\bar{\theta}$ value [see Eqs.~\eqref{freeenergy} and \eqref{IEnergy}].
+Our findings offer prospects for an out-of-contact, directionally tunable mechanism for manipulating heat radiation properties in DAIs.

-{\it Acknowledgments}--GQA gratefully acknowledges the support of the Alexander von Humboldt Foundation.
-RE acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), under Projektnummer 277101999 -- TRR 183 (project C01), and under Germany's Excellence Strategy -- Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 -- 390534769.